bchin224/days_since_client/README.md

     - Added modal for show individual event
     - Added virtual for days passed calculation

+1/10 - Importing modal data
+     - Adjusted index so all resources are displayed

 ### User Stories
 ```md
 As a user, I want a form to sign up.